F B swamp vehicle: Development

-S B swamp vehicle prototype
+Prior S B swamp vehicle prototype

-The S B swamp vehicle was the first prototype design built by the IJA for use as a military transport/personnel carrier for crossing swampy terrain and water ways.
-It was also designed to transport men across water ways, powered by a drive propeller shaft.
+The S B swamp vehicle was the first prototype design built by the IJA for use as a military transport/personnel carrier for crossing swampy terrain and waterways.
+It was also designed to transport men across waterways, powered by a drive propeller shaft.
 Built in 1933, like the subsequent F B vehicle it had rubber floats attached to its track links to prevent it from sinking in the mire.
-It differed from the FB design by having "fins at the track links" and additional tracks under the hull.
+It differed from the FB design in having "fins at the track links" and additional tracks under the hull.
 However, it did not go into production as it was deemed too heavy at 10 tons and too long at 10m.
 The F B Swamp Vehicle was developed thereafter to address these issues encountered during testing.

 T B swamp scout vehicle

-Subsequent to the F B, a smaller swamp crossing vehicle was produced in 1942, which was known as the T B swamp scout vehicle.
+Subsequent to the F B, a smaller swamp-crossing vehicle was produced in 1942, which was known as the T B swamp scout vehicle.
 The track links had rubber floats attached to them in order to prevent the vehicle from sinking in the mire.
-The vehicle weighted 1.8 tons and a total of 53 were produced.
+The vehicle had a two-to-three-man crew and weighted 1.8 tons.
+It was powered by a 25 hp gasoline engine.
+A total of 53 were produced.